-Prior to the COVID-19 pandemic, the world had been making progress in tackling poverty.
+Prior to the COVID-19 pandemic, the world had been making progress in tackling global poverty.
 Despite this, people with disabilities were being left behind.
-The pandemic now threatens to undo progress towards ending extreme poverty and is revealing the extent of the exclusion and discrimination that people with disabilities have been experiencing.
+The pandemic has set back progress towards ending extreme poverty and is revealing the extent of the exclusion and discrimination that people with disabilities experience.

-CBM’s program and initiatives are driven by some stark facts:
+CBM’s programs and initiatives are driven by some stark facts:

 One in five (20%) of the poorest people living in developing countries has a disability.

 There is a vicious cycle of poverty and disability.
 If you are poor, you are much more likely to have a disability because of poor nutrition and unsafe working conditions, as well as lack of access to medical care, clean water and sanitation.
-The discrimination and exclusion faced by people with disabilities in health, education and livelihood, for example, results in increased risk of vulnerability and the likelihood to become and stay poor.
+For example, the discrimination and exclusion faced by people with disabilities in health, education and livelihoods results in increased risk of vulnerability and the likelihood of becoming and staying poor.

 Millions of people with disabilities are currently affected by humanitarian crises.
 People with disabilities are the most likely to be worst affected and least likely to get help.

-The COVID-19 crisis is disproportionately affecting people with disabilities.
+The COVID-19 crisis disproportionately affects people with disabilities.
 Some of the key issues include a lack of accessible life-saving public health information, lack of support in putting hygiene measures into practice, lack of accessible health facilities, and in some countries, negative attitudes and vaccine access.

 How we strengthen the voices of people with disabilities

 CBM’s disability advocacy approach is inclusive.
 It brings the voices of people with disabilities to strengthen the systems that support them.
-This means that people with disabilities and their organisations inform our work about their own needs and the best ways to enable access to education, health or jobs.
+This means that people with disabilities and their organisations inform our work about their livelihoods and the best ways to enable access to education, health or jobs.

-CBM builds the skills of people with disabilities to bring their perspectives when advocating for change.
-Inclusion in community organisations and government is strengthened by changing attitudes, advising on inclusive practises and policies and ensuring that champions are supported.
+CBM helps people with disabilities to build their skills and bring their perspectives when advocating for change.
+Inclusion in community organisations and government is strengthened by changing attitudes, advising on inclusive practices and policies, and ensuring that champions are supported.

 Removing barriers that limit access to services

-Unnecessary barriers mean that the poorest and people with disabilities are systematically excluded from services.
-Our focus on changing outcomes for people with disabilities.
-By working in the poorest communities and enabling access to health services, preventable impairments like these are reduced.
+Unnecessary barriers mean that people with disabilities are systematically excluded from access to basic services.
+Our focus is on these systemic barriers and changing outcomes for people with disabilities.
+By working in the poorest communities and enabling access to health services, preventable illnesses and impairments are reduced.